-Physics 4: Introduction to Advanced Physics (30 credits), Master’s degree project at least 30 credits), electives (60 credits).
+Physics 4: Introduction to Advanced Physics (30 credits), Master’s degree project of at least 30 credits, electives (60 credits).
 For information on specialisations and elective courses, see www.fysik.lu.se/english/education/start-studying/masters-programme

 Two international research institutes – MAX IV, a synchrotron radiation laboratory, and ESS, the European Spallation Source – make Lund a centre for, among other things, materials science and attract new entrepreneurs and research groups.
 The two institutes add to the already existing opportunities for you as a graduate of this Master’s programme.
 Areas in which graduates find employment include information and communication technology, manufacturing, space exploration, life sciences, medicine, pharmacy, energy production, the environment, electronics and materials science.
 MAX IV entered into operation in June 2016.
 ESS is currently under construction, with planned start of operations in 2023.